nburwick/Cerulean/README.md

 1. MongoDB Tornado Data.ipynb - Performs the ETL, which includes:
     1. Requesting an API endpoint

-2. api_testing.ipynb -
-    1.

-3. index.html -
+2. index.html -
     1. Accesses all the libraries being used in the dashboard
     2. Displays various page contents:
         1. Dropdown menus to view data by state and year
         2. Links to JavaScript and CSS files to render various visualizations

-4.  mainAr.js -
+3.  pipeline.js -
-    1.
+    1. Creates and calls the data via the "update_api" function to call data (can be called in other JS Scripts)
+    2. Accesses all the functions to build the map

-5. style.css - This file stores all the styling specifications for various “ids” and “classes” in the index.html file.
+4. style.css - This file stores all the styling specifications for various “ids” and “classes” in the index.html file.

 ## Credits
 - FEMA Tornado Data: https://gis-fema.hub.arcgis.com/datasets/fedmaps::tornado-tracks-1/about